 Multiway enables Warehouse Process Control

 Chinese startup Multiway offers a warehouse management system for warehouse process control.
-Through this system, warehouse managers can visualize warehouse processes, operation status monitoring, and manage stock keeping.
+Through this system, warehouse managers visualize warehouse processes, operations status, and manage stock keeping.
 Additionally, the system includes customer site management and provides customer efficiency improvement analysis.
 Multiway warehouse management allows warehouse managers to control processes in one place, thereby reducing the likelihood of making mistakes when controlling a larger volume of tasks.

 Tradexa enables Warehouse Inventory Management